At a Glance

 7. Labor and delivery

-Pregnancy, delivery, and postpartum care costs about $19,000 on average, though insurance will cover a large portion of that.
+Pregnancy, delivery, and postpartum care costs about $19,000 on average, though insurance will cover a substantial portion of that.
 Out-of-pocket costs with insurance are closer to about $7,000 (assuming no complications).
 However, insurance coverage and hospital charges can vary based on carrier, plan, facility, location, and other factors.

 8. Other expenses